microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 To make the live region more consistent across browsers and easier to control, we separated the live region from the visible transcript:

 -  Two copies of transcript
-   -  Visible and interactable transcript
+   -  Visible, rich, dynamic, and interactive transcript
    -  Screen reader only transcript marked as live region
       -  Attachment contents will not be narrated: attachments can be customized and the DOM tree could be very complex with interactive elements
 -  The live region contains recently arrived activities